allenai/taggers/README.md

     regular expression.
 Backslash is the escape character so `\\` becomes a single backslash and `\/` escapes the forward slash.

+A pattern tagger makes types with the tagger name, but also types for each matching group.
+If the tagger is named `T` and a matching group is named `G1` for example, the tagger will create `T.G1`.
+If there is an unnamed matching group a type will be created with the group number (i.e. `T.1`).

 There is a lot of redundancy in their expressiveness.
 For example, PatternTagger supports pattern matching on the fields .This is not necessary but is an optimization and a shorthand.
 For example, the following two'